How to regain computer hard drive space

 Additional suggestion for Windows 2000 and Windows XP users

-Windows 2000 and Windows XP keeps all the necessary files to uninstall any updates installed on your computer.
+Windows 2000 and Windows XP keeps all the necessary files to uninstall any updates installed on the computer.
 These files can take up several hundred megabytes and sometimes over a gigabyte of space on your hard drive.

 Move the swap file